Application & Process

 If you created an account in the past but cannot recall the password, you can reset it by clicking on the “Forgot your Password?” link on our online login page.

-No, Cullen Foundation does not fund individuals.
+No, the Cullen Foundation does not fund individuals.
 To apply for funding an organization must meet all the required eligibility criteria, including being a 501(c)3, have audited or reviewed financials, and have a mission and service(s) that aligned with our guidelines and mission.

 Yes, grant requests may be made for one, two or three years of funding.
 However, multi-year requests are only approved when the Foundation believes that the nature of the request is essential to the project's success.